infinite-wavelength/pacific/README.md

 # Pacific - An Event Driven Microservice Application

-### This application will fetch data from sources like MySQL, SQL Server, MongoDB, PostgresSQL, etc and will save into desired format by importing it.
-You can query data sources live or you can run jobs or schedule jobs to fetch the data for you in future.
+This application will fetch data from sources like MySQL, SQL Server, MongoDB, PostgresSQL, etc and will save into desired format.
+You can query data sources live or you can run/schedule jobs to fetch the data for you in future.

 ## Technology stack